 If you are working with a large batch of animal fat, you may need to put the lard or tallow back into the freezer if it thaws too much – making it too slick and sinewy to chunk easily.

-1. Cut the fat into chunks.
+1. Cut the fat into chunks or small cubes.
 You can do this by hand or with a food processor.
 But, the hand chopping method is actually quicker when working with chilled animal fat, and there is a lot less clean up this way.
+If you’d like, you can also use a meat grinder to make those big pieces of fat a bit smaller.

-2. Place the animal fat cubes into a large pot – cast iron is highly recommended.
+2. Place the animal fat cubes into a large pot – a cast iron skillet is highly recommended.

 3. Melt the animal fat over only medium heat, stirring frequently to avoid scorching.
-If rendering the lard on an open flame, a grill, or in a smoker, do your best to keep the heat between 200 to 250 degrees.
+If rendering the lard on an open flame, a grill, or in a smoker, do your best to keep the heat between 200 to 250 degrees F (93 to 121 C).
 If you scorch the fat, you will smell an odor almost immediately.

 4. When the majority of the animal fat transforms into a liquid state and has a slightly brown cast, it is ready to be removed from the heat.